 Currently, the Florio cellars house around 80% of Italy's production of the real Marsala, the basis of which starts almost exclusively from the Grillo grape.
 In the Trapani area, located on the coastline of western Sicily, are vineyards set in the sunny countryside chosen for their hillside position near the sea.
 After careful selection of the bunches in the field, the grapes arrive in the cellar where they are fermented in concrete tanks.
 At the end of fermentation, the fortification - or as Florio calls it, the "falling in love" - between alcohol and wine takes place.
 Using micro-oxygenation techniques, The Florio Winery contains varied kinds of oak that add personality and color to the maturing Marsala.
 Unexpected and original, it's space, time, and oxygen that breathe life into the rich complexity of Florio wines.

 CULTIVATION

-Bush-trained in the typical "alberello marsalese" method and/or low espalier trained, with a density of at least 4,000 plants per hectare.
-Manual harvest, starting in mid September, of over-ripened grapes that are left on the vine so that they become fully ripe and high in residual sugars and polyphenols.
+Bush-trained in the typical "alberello marsalese" method and/or low espaldier trained, with a density of at least 4,000 plants per hectare.

 VINIFICATION